Orthogonal polynomials for the singularly perturbed Laguerre weight, Hankel determinants and asymptotics: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Xiang-Ke Chang and Shuai-Xia Xu for helpful discussions.
 This work was partially supported by the National Natural Science Foundation of China under grant number 12001212, by the Fundamental Research Funds for the Central Universities under grant number ZQN-902 and by the Scientific Research Funds of Huaqiao University under grant number 17BS402.